-The remuneration policy of the employees of the Group is set up by the Remuneration Committee and is A16.24B(1) based on merit, qualifications and competence of employees.
+The remuneration policy of the employees of the Group is set up by the Remuneration Committee and is based on merit, qualifications and competence of employees.

-The remuneration policy of the Directors are decided by the Remuneration Committee having regard to the A16.6.3(n) Group's operating results, individual performance and comparable market statistics.
+The remuneration policy of the Directors are decided by the Remuneration Committee having regard to the Group's operating results, individual performance and comparable market statistics.

-Pursuant to E.1.5 of the CG Code, the remuneration of the senior management of the Company by band is A16.24B(2) set out in Note 9 of the consolidated financial statements.
+Pursuant to E.1.5 of the CG Code, the remuneration of the senior management of the Company by band is set out in Note 9 of the consolidated financial statements.